 What do we do with the data we hold for the purposes of our research studies?

 We undertake research with a focus on screening, prevention and diagnosis of gastrointestinal cancers such as bowel cancer, gastric cancer and oesophageal cancer.
 We aim to provide high quality evidence to underpin health policy changes.
-To achieve this aim, we have carried out, or are carrying out, a number of UK-wide clinical trials which are testing ways to reduce the numbers of people being diagnosed with, and dying from, bowel cancer.
+To achieve this aim, we have carried out, or are carrying out, a number of UK-wide clinical trials and studies which are testing ways to reduce the numbers of people being diagnosed with, and dying from, gastrointestinal cancer.

-What are anonymised, de-identified (pseudonymised) and identifiable/personal data?
+What are anonymised, pseudonymised and identifiable personal data?

-Anonymised data cannot be used to identify individuals and are not linked to any individual, not even by study number.
+Anonymised data is data that cannot be used to identify individuals and is not linked to any individual, not even by study number.
 The GDPR does not apply to anonymised information.

 All our statistical analyses are conducted using de-identified (pseudonymised) or anonymised information (without identifiable data).
 Our research findings never report on individual cases and all findings are reported for aggregated data so no patients will be identifiable from any of our published research findings.